Analysis | In NBA season marked by uncertainty, selecting all-star reserves is a series of close calls

 Even so, Irving and Beal are relatively easy selections.
 While Irving missed a seven-game stretch due to personal reasons, he has been an electric and ultraefficient scorer, averaging 27.7 points and 5.6 assists while nearly cracking the 50/40/90 shooting club.

-Beal continues to league the league in both scoring and usage rate, as he valiantly attempts to drag Washington to respectability.
+Beal continues to lead the league in both scoring and usage rate, as he valiantly attempts to drag Washington to respectability.
 As judged by ESPN’s Real Plus Minus, an advanced metric that measures a player’s impact, Beal has been a better offensive performer than Zach LaVine and Trae Young, two other talented scoring guards who lag on defense and play for East teams with losing records.

 Frontcourt: Khris Middleton (Bucks), Jayson Tatum (Celtics) and Bam Adebayo (Heat)